end-of-term/eot2024/seed-lists/README.md

 * 118th_House_Seed_List.xlsx - contains five sheets, one each for: House members, majority committees, minority committees, caucuses, and leadership/support/other.
 * 118th_Senate.xlsx

+### National Library of Medicine
+Seeds supplied by Christie Moffatt of the National Library of Medicine:

+* NLMRecommendationsEOT2024.xlsx - highest priority are federal seeds recommended for NLM's Sexual and Gender Minority Health web archive, which have been identified by NIH's Sexual and Gender Minority Research Office.

 ### Stanford seeds
 Seeds supplied by James Jacobs of Stanford University Libraries: